Summaries of how to take direct trains from Italy to Austria, France, Germany, Slovenia and Switzerland

 the daytime trains

-Five EC trains per day take this route; Verona → Roverta → Trento → Bolzano → Fortezza → Brennero – Innsbruck → Jenbach → Worgl → Kufstein → Munich/Munchen
+Five trains per day take this route; Verona → Roverta → Trento → Bolzano → Fortezza → Brennero – Innsbruck → Jenbach → Worgl → Kufstein → Munich/Munchen

 On Monday to Friday three of these trains commence their journeys in Bologna, but two trains start in Bologna at weekends.